Singapore Botanic Gardens and Marsiling Park

 Getting here: Enter Singapore Botanic Gardens via the Tyersall Gate, which will bring you to the entrance of the Learning Forest.
 Take the right route from the drop off point and simply follow the footpath.

-Explore Marsiling Park and Singapore Botanic Gardens at our next #Instawalk!
+Explore Marsiling Park and Singapore Botanic Gardens

 As Singapore sees constant development, our parks and green spaces act as an escape from the hectic city life where many of us can get a much needed breather from.
 And with so many distinct features, you’ll get to fulfill your wanderlust needs whilst exploring them too.